Effective permeabilities for flow through anisotropic microscopic geometries: Introduction

 The precise computation of flow through porous media is essential for many engineering applications, such as groundwater transport through soil \cite{bear_modeling_2018}.
 In this work, we consider the underlying concepts in the context of a medical application, that is blood flow through thin wired devices such as endovascular coils.
 Endovascular coiling is one of the common treatment methods for cerebral aneurysms.
 Understanding and predicting the flow through such coils is of high current interest \cite{adamou2021endovascular, hu2019advances}.

 A cerebral aneurysm is a saccular malformation of a brain artery, which develops due to the gradual dilation of the vessel wall over time.
-The primary health danger lies in the fact that the artery walls become progressively thinner and weaker, up to the point where they can rupture even under relatively low stresses.
+The primary clinical risk is that these walls become progressively thinner and weaker, up to the point where they can rupture even under relatively low stresses.
 In this case, a subarachnoid haemorrhage occurs, leading to blood entering the subarachnoid space.
 The sudden increase in intracranial pressure and disturbance of the normal circulation of the cerebrospinal fluid can lead to severe brain damage and death.
-Fortunately, treatments have been rapidly progressing in the last decades and for a large amount of patients a minimally invasive procedure can be applied.
-Among these, endovascular coiling involves the insertion of thin metallic wires, through a micro catheter, into the aneurysm, which then coil up, creating a form of plug.
-This procedure directly occludes the aneurysm from the blood flow, lowering the chance of rupture due to sudden haemodynamic changes and is often even applied when rupture has already occurred.
-What is more, the presence of the metallic coils further promotes blood clotting within the aneurysm sac, leading to even better occlusion and, in the best case, to the gradual healing and reconstruction of the vessel wall \cite{brinjikji2015mechanisms}.
-The choice of coil length, shape and stiffness is currently based largely on the experience of the medical professional, and it often remains unclear which configuration provides the most favourable conditions for healing (or even if an alternative treatment method should be preferred) \cite{seibert2011intracranial}.
-Therefore, it is of utmost importance to gain better understanding of the hemodynamics after coil insertion through numerical flow simulations, allowing the effects of different coil designs to be assessed a priori.
+To mitigate these risks, minimally invasive endovascular procedures have seen significant advancement in the last decades.
+Among these, endovascular coiling involves the insertion of thin metallic wires via a micro catheter into the aneurysm, where they coil up, creating a form of plug.
+This procedure directly occludes the aneurysm from the blood flow, lowering the risk of rupture due to sudden haemodynamic changes and is often even applied when rupture has already occurred.
+Furthermore, the presence of the metallic coils promotes blood clotting within the aneurysm sac, leading to even better occlusion and, in the best case, to the gradual healing and reconstruction of the vessel wall \cite{brinjikji2015mechanisms}.
+The choice of coil length, shape and stiffness currently relies largely on the experience of the medical professional.
+Consequently, it often remains unclear which specific configuration provides the most favourable conditions for healing, or whether an alternative treatment would be superior \cite{seibert2011intracranial}.
+Therefore, it is of utmost importance to gain a better understanding of the post-insertion hemodynamics through numerical flow simulations, allowing the effects of different coil designs to be assessed a priori.